 Section 2.
 The executive committee shall have general supervision of the meetings and the business of the chapter, but any action by the executive committee is subject to the review of the chapter members.

 Section 1.
 Meetings of this chapter shall be monthly or bimonthly; no more than one meeting to conduct chapter business and the second to meet with service teams.

 Section 2.
-All chapter members are expected to attend all regularly-scheduled chapter meetings.
+Chapter members are expected to attend regularly-scheduled chapter meetings.